 The Center for the Book in the Library of Congress, in cooperation with Affiliate State Centers for the Book, invites readers in grades 4 through 12 to enter Letters About Literature, a national reading-writing contest.

 To enter, readers write a personal letter to an author, living or dead, from any genre—fiction or nonfiction, contemporary or classic, explaining how that author’s work changed the student’s way of thinking about the world or themselves.
 The letters we receive are windows of understanding what young people think about, hope for, and fear.
 They are friendly and conversational, sometimes funny and sometimes painfully honest.

 There are three competition levels: Level I for children in grades 4 through 6; Level II for grades 7 and 8, and Level III, grades 9–12.
 Winners, announced in the spring of each year, receive cash awards at the national and state levels.
-Level III deadline — entries must be postmarked by December 2, 2016.
-Levels I & II deadline — entries must be postmarked January 9, 2017.
+Deadline for all levels is January 12, 2018.

 First place winners in each category will receive $100.
 Second place winners receive checks for $75, while third place finalists will walk away with $50 each.
 The school or public libraries of the first place winners will each receive a $1,000 cash prize.
 These cash prizes are courtesy of the Friends of the Oklahoma Center for the Book and Attorney Laurie Williams.

 The contest usually begins in autumn, with all state and national winners notified in the spring.